Weather Impact Analysis

 Winter Performance Impact

-The data reveals that Route 514 is the worst affected by adverse weather conditions, with a performance drop from 55% in clear weather to just 19.9% in snow.
-This significant decline of 35.1% indicates that the route is particularly vulnerable to winter weather, which may be due to its specific alignment, elevation changes, or the density of stops that impede travel speed during inclement conditions.
+The analysis highlights that Route 514 is significantly affected by adverse weather conditions, with a performance drop from 55% in clear weather to just 19.9% in snow.
+This 35.1% decline suggests that the route is particularly vulnerable, potentially due to its geographical layout, traffic patterns, or reliance on infrastructure that may not be suited for winter conditions.

 Temperature Threshold Analysis